Registration for the 2026 University Rover Challenge is open until October 29!

 [1.Q] What is the difference between the science plan in the SAR (rule 2.a.iii) and the one submitted in May (rule 1.b.i)?

 [1.A] These are two different versions of your science plan you'll need to submit.
-For the SAR we expect about 1 page in the report and about 1 minute in the video.
+For the SAR we expect about 1 page in the report and some time in the video.
 In May we'll expect much more detail (~5 pages) and also explain the background science.
 This version of the science plan will count towards your score in the Science Mission.

 [2.Q] What is meant by life detection instrumentation or assay?